screen device object

 useCompositor = <cd>true<cd>/<cd>false<cd>: use your system’s desktop compositor to run the experiment window (less precision, more compatibility). <cd>true<cd> sets Psychtoolbox Screen('Preference', 'ConserveVRAM', <cd>16384<cd>).
 Note on some Windows setups this is forced by the operating system anyway—you can check the command window text from Psychtoolbox when opening an experiment window for if this is the case.
 For more information from Psychtoolbox see http://psychtoolbox.org/docs/ConserveVRAMSettings and other threads on Psychtoolbox + system compositor.

-For all these properties <cd>[]<cd> = current Psychtoolbox setting.
+For all these properties <cd>[]<cd> (default) = current Psychtoolbox setting.
 Psychtoolbox defaults in turn are to prioritize timing precision.
 If you leave any of these properties at default, you can also use the corresponding Psychtoolbox command directly before the experiment.

 multisample